To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pedigree Dentastix has a patented x shape to help with plaque and tartar build-up.
 They are available in multiple flavors, so hopefully, you can find one that your dog loves.
 Give your dog one treat a day to get that pearly white smile for maximum effectiveness.

-We use Dentastix for our dog, Sally.
+I use Dentastix for my dog, Sally.
 She can get some gnarly breath, and these have helped reduce the smell drastically.
 Our vet always comments on how great her teeth are too.
 We like the Fresh ones instead of the Original or Beef Flavor ones because we find the mint smell more pleasing than the others.
 However, Sally gobbles down any of them within seconds!

 Pros | Cons |